Shaan Shahid: Businesses

-Shaan, with his extensive education and grooming and the ability to project class and elegance through his stature and expressions, has been a hot attraction for many brands and campaigns; several of them have had the pleasure of hosting him.
-On 17 February 2009, Unilever Pakistan launched their latest offering, the LUX Limited Edition soap, at the Pearl Continental Hotel in Lahore, Pakistan.
-Shaan endorsed another mega brand, Pepsi, where he and the singing sensation Ali Zafar helped strengthen the brand in Pakistan.
+Shaan endorsed several brands and campaigns, using what his website described as an ability to "project class and elegance".
+On 17 February 2009, Unilever Pakistan launched their LUX Limited Edition soap at the Pearl Continental Hotel in Lahore, Pakistan.
+Shaan endorsed Pepsi with singer Ali Zafar to help strengthen the brand in Pakistan.
 Pakistan's telecom giant Mobilink hosted Shaan as a spokesperson for 'Mobilink Indigo', with the launch of the new face of Mobilink's premium post-paid brand 'Indigo' in 2004.
 It was projected as the brand for the elite executive and families.

-His character was a man whose demanding lifestyle has him juggling between work and family and Indigo helps him breeze through this life successfully.
+Health

 Shaan was the Goodwill Ambassador for 'One Pack = One Vaccine', a campaign launched by UNICEF, Procter & Gamble and the Ministry of Health in a bid to eradicate tetanus from Pakistan.
-Shaan has committed himself to the cause and has been visiting many areas and cities across the country, including malls and stores in Karachi and Lahore, to bring awareness amongst parents, especially mothers, about this deadly disease and how one can fight to eliminate it.
+Shaan has committed himself to the cause and visited areas and cities across the country, including malls and stores in Karachi and Lahore, to bring awareness amongst parents, especially mothers, about this deadly disease and how one can fight to eliminate it.